pimhopmans/visma-proactive-assignment/content/assignment.md

 1. **Scalability and Reusability**:

    - **Do NOT hard-code**.
 Components should be flexible, designed for future use cases without significant changes.

+     ### Hard coding?

+     Check out the following example:

+     ```ts
+     const props = defineProps<{
+       character: Character
+     }>()

+     if (props.character.universe === 'Rick & Morty') {
+       // Do something
+     }
+     else if (props.character.universe === 'Pokémon') {
+       // Do something else
+     }
+     else {
+       createError('Invalid universe')
+     }
+     ```

+     This is not scalable because you have to change the code every time you add a new universe.

+     Instead, create a solution where you can easily add new universes without changing the existing code.
+Lots of components are not necessarily a bad thing if they are well-organized.
+Remember: composition over inheritance.

    - **Data Handling & UI Separation**: Build **UI components** that simply **take in data**, and create **other components** that manage and provide that data.
 Don’t put data-fetching or logic in UI components.
    - **Single Responsibility**: Each component should handle **one responsibility only**.
 Don’t pile everything into one component—keep logic and UI separate.